Controlled Corporate Groups

 - for instance, if an employee earns $100,000 each from 2 businesses of a controlled group, then, for payroll taxes purposes, it will be treated as if the employee earned $200,000 from 1 business, thereby saving on the corporation's Social Security liability on income above the Social Security wage base;

 - losses in 1 business can be offset by gains from other members of a group;

 - business units can be sold without selling the entire business;

 - allows some of the business owners to diversify into a business for which they are better suited or for which they believe has greater potential.

 Because corporations are subject to a progressive tax, a business can save considerably on taxes, if it is not part of a controlled corporate group, by forming multiple entities that each have a lower amount of income which would ordinarily be subject to a lower tax rate.
 In the case of a controlled corporate group, however, the progressive tax rate applies to the total income of the group.

-For instance, if a restaurant owner already owns 1 restaurant that earns $100,000 in income, then the owner would have to pay $22,250 in taxes on that income.
-If the owner opened another restaurant that earned the same income and that operated under the same corporation, then an additional $39,000 of taxes would have to be paid, so operating the other restaurant as a separate corporation would save $39,000 – $22,250 = $16,750.
+For instance, if a restaurant owner already owns 1 restaurant that earns $100,000 in income, then the owner must pay $22,250 in taxes on that income.
+If the owner opened another restaurant that earned the same income and that operated under the same corporation, then an additional $39,000 of taxes must be paid, so operating the other restaurant as a separate corporation would save $39,000 − $22,250 = $16,750.
 Substantially more can be saved if more restaurants are opened that are operated as separate corporations, but these savings cannot be realized if the restaurants are part of a controlled corporate group, since the progressive tax rate would apply to their total income.

 There are other disadvantages of being part of a controlled group: